-Funding Source: This project is being funded in PG&E's 2011 GRC and proposed in PG&E's 2014 GRC.
+Funding Source: This project is being funded in PG&E's 2011 and 2014 GRCs.

-Status: This project is currently in progress and is expected to be completed in 2016

-Update: PG&E has completed the core of the Multi Protocol Label Switching (MPLS) network and is continuing its construction toward the edge.
+Status: This project is currently in progress and is expected to be completed in 2017.
+PG&E has completed implementation of the core of the Multi-Protocol Label Switching (MPLS) network and is continuing its construction to expand the network and migrate services to it.
 Multiple Virtual Routing and Forwarding Domains have been constructed enhancing security and availability of critical applications.
 Investigation of additional wireless edge technologies has begun to expand communications ability, reducing latency and increasing capacity.

-Benefits Estimate: Benefits are estimated at \$10 million in lifecycle asset replacement avoidance.
+Benefits Description: Benefits are estimated at \$10 million in lifecycle asset replacement avoidance.